Consumer debt and arrears

 If credit companies are looking from repayments from you and you don’t have the money right now, it is tempting to borrow from elsewhere to cover the debt, but this can just mean that you are digging yourself in deeper and deeper.

 If you have taken on too much, or if your circumstances have changed since you took out the credit in the first place, the best thing you can do is talk to your creditors.
 You may be able to negotiate reduced repayments for a period of time.
 Make sure if you are going to do this that any repayment offers are realistic — if you make promises you can’t keep, your creditors will be less helpful next time round.
-If your creditors are hassling you or if you don’t have the confidence to speak to them yourself, call into The Advice Centre for help.
+If your creditors are hassling you or if you don’t have the confidence to speak to them yourself, contact The Advice Centre for advice on specialist services which can help you deal with your debts.